-Grievances related to GBV and SEA/SH will be forwarded to the staff specifically trained to handle these types of complaints.
+Grievances related to GBV and SEA/SH, safety and privacy will be forwarded to the staff specifically trained to handle these types of complaints.
 The Social Specialist (as GRC Focal Person) and the Gender Specialist at the PIU will receive the necessary training to handle such sensitive cases.

 The GRC will develop specific procedures to ensure complainants are able to register their grievances anonymously, and in a survivor-centered and discreet manner.
-The GRC will assist GBV survivors by referring them to GBV Services Provider(s) for support immediately after receiving a complaint directly from a survivor.
+The GRC will assist GBV/SH/SEA survivors by referring them to GBV Services Provider(s) for support immediately after receiving a complaint directly from a survivor.